Aiven-Labs/workshop-multimodal-search-CLIP-OpenSearch/README.md

 {'acknowledged': True, 'shards_acknowledged': True, 'index': 'photos'}
 ```

-Also a newly added index will appear in the list of indexes in the service page of your Aiven for OpenSearch service.
+Also a newly added index will appear in the list of indexes in the **Indexes** tab of the service Overview page of your Aiven for OpenSearch service.

 ## Part 3.
 Process each image and upload the vectors to OpenSearch